Shalrie Joseph: Later career

 On August 1, 2012, Joseph was traded to Chivas USA in exchange for Blair Gavin, a second round pick in the 2013 MLS SuperDraft, and allocation money.
 On August 29, 2012, Joseph scored a brace against the Revolution in his first match against his old club.
 During the match, Joseph became the first player in Major League Soccer history to face a club for which he had previously appeared in 250+ matches.

 On February 19, 2013, Joseph was traded to Seattle Sounders FC along with second round picks in the 2014 MLS SuperDraft and 2015 MLS SuperDraft, and a swap in allocation order.
 He scored his first (and only) goal for Seattle in an August 17 loss to the Houston Dynamo.

 In April 2014, Joseph rejoined the New England Revolution.

 On May 21, 2016, Joseph signed up to play with Premier Development League side FC Boston.

+Joseph retired from soccer in 2017, throughout his career he made 283 career appearances in the MLS including a then Revolution-club record 261 appearances.
+He has scored 40 career goals along with 35 career assists in the regular season.
+In 2020, Revolution team President Brian Bilello stated "Shalrie is without question one of the greatest players to ever put on a Revolution uniform."

 International career

 Joseph was a member of the Grenada national team, for whom he has played for in the Caribbean Cup, the 2009 CONCACAF Gold Cup, and World Cup qualifiers.